motech99/motech99/README.md

   </div>
   <h3>A Passionate Fullstack Developer from Melbourne, Australia</h3>

-   <p>Welcome to my corner of the digital world!
-I'm a dedicated fullstack developer based in the vibrant city of Melbourne, Australia.
-My journey in the world of programming began with a fascination for turning lines of code into functional and creative solutions.</p>

-  <p>With a strong foundation in languages like HTML, CSS, and JavaScript, I've been crafting engaging and user-friendly web experiences.
-Currently, I'm immersed in the exciting realm of the React framework, exploring its endless possibilities.</p>

-  <p>When I'm not coding, you'll find me strolling through the scenic landscapes of Melbourne, hitting the gym to stay active and healthy, or savoring a cup of coffee while brainstorming exciting new project concepts.
-I also love to connect with the dynamic and ever-evolving tech community.</p>

-  <p>Feel free to connect with me, whether you want to discuss tech trends, collaborate on projects, or simply share a good coding joke.
-I'm always excited to connect with fellow developers!</p>
+   <p>Hey!
+I'm a Full-Stack developer based in Melbourne, Australia.
+I love coding and creating awesome web experiences.
+Right now, I'm really into React and exploring all it has to offer.
+When I'm not coding, I enjoy exploring Melbourne, working out, and brainstorming new project ideas.
+Let's connect and chat about tech, work on projects, or share coding jokes!</p>

 <div align="center">

-🌱 I’m currently learning **React**

 👨‍💻 All of my projects are available at [here](https://mohammedhani.com)

-📫 How to reach me **mohammed@mohammedhani.com**
+📫 How to reach me **mhani9@icloud.com**

 <h3>Connect with me:</h3>
 <p>